Guide to Prescription Writing

 8 ) Keep a record of all drugs prescribed for each patient.

-9) Instructions regarding anticipated side effects as well as use of alcohol while taking the prescribed drug should be explained to the patient verbally.
+9) Instructions regarding anticipated side effects, as well as the use of alcohol while taking the prescribed drug, should be explained to the patient verbally.
 Advise the patient to call the office should side effects develop.

-10) Cost factors should be considered when prescribing medication, especially in the elderly.
+10) Cost factors should be considered when prescribing medication, especially for the elderly.

-I hope I have had covered many important points in prescription writing, you could also lend out your valuable suggestions here.
+I hope I have covered many vital points in prescription writing; you could also lend out your valuable suggestions here.